Posted on: april 22, 2023

 Where do you find a terrace in the center that isn’t very touristy?
 We would like to be in: Hanneke’s Boom en Roest though they are on the edges of the center of Amsterdam.
 For some real center terrace action we’d advice the Soundgarden.
 The terrace is on the side of the Lijnbaansgracht, not far from the ‘tropical’ waterfront terrace.
 Nice and quit is the terrace of Pension Homeland, which received five stars from a reviewer of the Parool.

 De Wallen or Red Light District is also located in the city centre of Amsterdam.
 This is the oldest and most beautiful part of the city.
 The terraces on the a square which is named the Nieuwmarkt, have surprisingly long sunshine, lots of cafes and really great for people watching.
-During our tours we’ll walk here too.
+Combine your terrace visit with this fascinating Red Light District tour.
+It’s an app with an amazing audio tour hosted by a virtual guide and it has real stories from 22 experts, including sekswerkers.

 The Nieuwmarkt in the center of Amsterdam.
 Picture by: Roeland Koning.